backstage/backstage/plugins/chrome-ux-report/README.md

 </Routes>;
 ```

-5. Add chrome ux report configs for the backend in your `app-config.yaml` (see
+5. Add chrome user experience report configs for the backend in your `app-config.yaml` (see
    [chrome-ux-report-backend](https://github.com/backstage/backstage/blob/master/plugins/chrome-ux-report-backend/README.md)
    for more options):